 The most common nutrient disorder is an iron deficiency, and this is a condition that many cyclists suffer from.
 Hemoglobin levels in the blood can be low because of inadequate iron consumption or if the cyclist’s body isn’t absorbing and storing iron properly.
 Cyclists and other athletes naturally sweat during, and the body often loses iron and breaks down red blood cells through sweat associated with training.

 Iron is stored as ferritin in the body, and about 30 percent of iron is in ferritin (storage) form and 70 percent actively involved in iron transport through the blood.
-If a cyclist’s body becomes depleted of iron, they may develop a condition known as anemia, which occurs when the body isn’t able to manufacture red blood cells and hemoglobin effectively.
+If a cyclist’s body becomes depleted of iron, they may develop iron deficiency, which occurs when the body isn’t able to manufacture red blood cells and hemoglobin effectively.
 Iron needs may also change if the cyclist is training at high altitudes.

 Symptoms of Iron Deficiency in Cyclists